Restaurant in New York City, United States

 How It Compares to Tokyo and Hong Kong Benchmarks

 If you use Tokyo or Hong Kong omakase as your reference point, Harutaka in Tokyo and Sushi Shikon in Hong Kong represent a different tier of technical formality.
-Sushi Ishikawa operates at a level closer to a strong New York neighbourhood counter than to those Tokyo-export flagships, which is not a criticism , it means the atmosphere is less ceremonial and the bar for booking is lower.
+Sushi Ishikawa operates at a level closer to a strong New York neighbourhood counter than to those Tokyo-export flagships, which is not a criticism, it means the atmosphere is less ceremonial and the bar for booking is lower.
 For most New York diners, that's the right trade-off.

 Who Should Book

 Sushi Ishikawa is the right call if you want a serious sushi counter on the Upper East Side without the booking difficulty or price ceiling of the city's most recognised omakase rooms.
-It is particularly suited to repeat visitors who want to build familiarity with a single counter's style, and to diners who live or work on the Upper East Side and want a reliable, high-quality option within their neighbourhood.
+It is particularly suited to repeat visitors who want to build familiarity with a single counter's style, to diners who live or work on the Upper East Side and want a reliable, high-quality option within their neighbourhood.
 If you're visiting New York specifically to eat at the city's most recognised sushi counter, Sushi Sho or Joji would be a stronger choice for that trip's centrepiece meal.

 For broader context on where Sushi Ishikawa fits in New York's full dining picture, see our full New York City restaurants guide.
 If you're building a full trip around the visit, our New York City hotels guide, bars guide, and experiences guide are useful companions.